B-stage: Coldplay

 Coldplay have been using a B-Stage since their 2008/2009 Viva la Vida Tour.
 Coldplay make use of a B-stage and a C-Stage at different points in each show.
 The B-stage, located at the end of a catwalk, attached to the main stage, was used in the middle of the set to perform a remix of "God Put a Smile Upon Your Face" and "Talk", as well as a piano version of "The Hardest Part".
 The C-stage was used at the end of the main setlist to perform three songs acoustically, and was located at the back of venue, in the audience.
 On the following tours, the Mylo Xyloto Tour and the A Head Full of Dreams Tour, B and C-Stages remain in use, with the B-stage located at the end of the catwalk with a giant screen on the floor.

 Beyoncé

-Beyoncé has used a B-Stage on every tour since her 2009 I Am...
-World Tour, in the middle of her show she appears from under the stage wrapped in a harness and taken up and over the audience where she performs "Baby Boy", she then runs through the audience back to the main stage performing "Say My Name".
-During The Mrs. Carter Show World Tour in 2013/2014 her "BeyStage" included two VIP pit sections with a catwalk in the middle.
-She also used a B-stage during her 2014 On the Run Tour with Jay-Z, and her Formation World Tour in 2016.
+Beyoncé has used a B-Stage on every tour since her I Am...
+World Tour (2009); in the middle of that show, she appeared from underneath the B-stage, attached to a ceiling harness, and was taken up and over the audience as she performed "Baby Boy".
+She then ran through the audience back to the main stage while performing "Say My Name".
+During The Mrs. Carter Show World Tour (2013–14), her "BeyStage" included two VIP pit sections with a catwalk in the middle.
+She also used a B-stage during her On the Run Tour (2014) with husband Jay-Z, and her Formation World Tour (2016).